radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 > [!warning] Oracle's OCI driver is not supported by Identity Analytics.

-Oracle and Microsoft SQL JDBC drivers are Third Party Software not provided with Brainwave Identity GRC.
+Oracle and Microsoft SQL JDBC drivers are Third Party Software not provided with Identity Analytics.
 Please refer to the following pages for information on how to download and install the drivers :

 - [How-To install and use Microsoft SQL server official driver](../../how-to/database/sqlserver/install-sqlserver-driver.md)